mrsingleton/jour71105/lessons/html/08-images.md

 # Images
-A basic feature of a web page is the ability to display digital images.
-Similar to web pages, which are files that have unique locations, images are files with unique source locations that can be called into a web page from their source location.
+A basic and key feature of a web page is the ability to display digital images.
+Just like web pages, which are files that have unique locations, images are files with unique _source_ locations that can be called into a web page by referencing their location.

 ## Syntax
 |.|.|.|.|